Citation Research Guide

 : A desktop and web program that stores document PDFs.
 Free, with additional storage and premium features available for purchase.
 Mendeley is particularly strong working with articles in the sciences.
 EndNote

-: EndNote is the most elaborate and well-established citation management tool, with many advanced features.
-It must be purchased, and has a steeper learning curve than the other tools listed here.
+: EndNote is the most elaborate and well-established citation management tool, with many advanced features and a steeper learning curve.
+It is available from the MyTools menu in Web of Science.
+You will need to create your own free account.

 Other citation formatting tools merely help you word your citations in the appropriate format (MLA, APA, Chicago, etc.).
 These tools are useful when you won’t need to return to your list of sources after completing an immediate project.
 Son of Citation Machine